pwr-Solaar/Solaar/docs/index.md

 For more information on the capabilities of Solaar see [docs/capabilities.md](https://pwr-solaar.github.io/Solaar/capabilities).

-Solaar does not handle normal input from the peripherals.
+Solaar does not process normal input from the peripherals.
 It is thus unable to fix problems that arise from incorrect handling of mouse movements or keycodes by Linux drivers or other software.

 Solaar has progressed past version 1.0.
 Problems with earlier versions should not be reported as bugs.
-Instead upgrade to a recent version or manually install the current version from [github](https://github.com/pwr-Solaar/Solaar).
+Instead upgrade to a recent version or manually install the current version from [GitHub](https://github.com/pwr-Solaar/Solaar).

 [unifying]: https://en.wikipedia.org/wiki/Logitech_Unifying_receiver